-AMERICAN ECONOMIC HISTORY HIS 372
+HIS 372 AMERICAN ECONOMIC HISTORY

 This course surveys the economic history of the United States from the colonial era to the present.
 Among the topics to be considered are the mercantile economy of British North America, the economics of slavery, the Industrial Revolution, the cycles of boom and bust, the rise of the service economy in the information age, and the globalization of American economic influence.
-Annually, Spring.
+Spring, even years.

-HISTORICAL GEOGRAPHY
+HIS 373 HISTORICAL GEOGRAPHY

 This interdisciplinary course explores employs the methodologies of Human Geography and History to study the manner in which place had influenced human development in past societies.
 The emphasis will be place on North America, but examples from the rest of the world will be studied.
-Annually, Fall.
+Annually, Fall, even years.

-TOPICS IN AMERICAN HISTORY HIS 380-84
+HIS 380-84 TOPICS IN AMERICAN HISTORY